stefanrueger/urboot/docs/background.md

       + Vector table of the MCU, and therefore the reset vector, resides at address zero
       + Compiler puts either a jmp or an rjmp at address zero
       + Compiler does not zap/shorten the vector table if no or few interrupts are used
-      + Compiler does not utilise unused interrupt vectors to place code there
+      + Compiler does not utilise unused interrupt vectors to place code/data there

     This should be the case with all regular sketches produced by avr-gcc.
 Vector bootloaders are also useful for devices with boot section support to allow them to use less space than the